 The Counselling team in Mumbai Campus consists of three Full-time Counsellors and two Part-time Counsellors who provide Mental Health services to students and staff.
 They are available on call at other times.
-A visiting Psychiatrist is available once a week.
-A retired Professor from the School of Social work is the Consultant for the Counselling Services.
+An advisory board nominated by the Director supports the functioning of the Counselling Centre.

 Counselling is a systematic process involving the following steps: